 The optimization of materials in the area of product performance is critical to being competitive in today’s market.
 Unfortunately the best materials for optimized product performance are not always the easiest to assemble, bond, clean or coat.
-Plasma provides solutions to these difficult manufacturing problems providing clean, activated surfaces that promote and optimize a reliable bond for product performance.
+Plasma provides solutions to these difficult manufacturing and university research problems providing clean, activated surfaces that promote and optimize a reliable bond for product performance.
 Plasma coating enables manufacturers to permanently shift a material’s properties for many industrial applications.
 Plasma is a clean, environmentally friendly alternative to solvents and complicated, heavily regulated clean lines.

 In the Aerospace industry materials are often chosen for optimized mechanical properties like weight, strength or thermal stability.
 A manufacturing team in this industry often has to compromise these with other attributes of the material.
 Often one of these attributes is surface energy as it relates to bond strength.
 Plasma activation and cleaning are often critical processes in the optimization of Aerospace manufacturing.